thincool/CleaningData/CodeBook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc_XYZ, fBodyAccJerk_XYZ, fBodyGyro_XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-The set of variables that were estimated from these signals are: mean(): Mean value std(): Standard deviation
+The set of variables that were estimated from these signals are: mean(): Mean value. std(): Standard deviation.
  And the function show in middle of the feature name, as tBodyGyro_mean_X.

 ## Tidy data description.
 subject : An identifier of the subject who carried out the experiment.
 From 1 to 30.